Jean Bourcier

 Jean Louis Bourcier (January 3, 1911 – June 20, 1989) was a Canadian professional ice hockey left winger.
+He played 9 games in the 1935–36 season.
+The rest of his career, which lasted from 1933 to 1941, was spent in the minor leagues.

 Playing career

-Bourcier played for the Pittsburgh Shamrocks of the International Hockey League followed by the Montreal Canadiens during the 1935–36 NHL season.
+Bourcier played for the Pittsburgh Shamrocks of the International Hockey League followed by the Montreal Canadiens during the 1935–36 season.
 His brother Conrad also played for Montreal and Pittsburgh during the same seasons.